-For example if one person interacted one time with an ad after it has had 100 ad impressions, that will give you an ER of 1%.
+For example, if one person interacted once with an ad after it has had 100 ad impressions, that will give you an ER of 1%.

 What does Engagement Rate mean?

-The number of measurable engagements is not as useful as the engagement rate.
+Note: Looking at the number of measurable engagements alone is not as useful as the ER.
 This is because different amounts of impressions give different numbers of opportunities for engagement.

 Ad ONE – seen 1,000 times and engaged with 30 times.

 Ad TWO – seen 10,000 times and engaged with 275 times.